-- Yoga not only provides mental peace, but also generates peaceful environment.
+- Yoga not only provides mental peace but also generates a peaceful environment.

-- Yoga gives strength to the muscles and whole part of the body.
+- Yoga gives strength to the muscles and the whole part of the body.

 - The Respiration process becomes healthy; energy and power are also developed in the body via yoga.

 - Maintains balanced metabolism in the human being.

 - Helps in reducing weight and also keeps the cardio system healthy.

 No doubt yoga help in reducing the health challenging diseases all over the world.
 It connect people with each other, helps in practicing meditation, and in getting relief from stress.
 It provides a link between the protection of health and sustainable health development.
 Therefore, we should practice Yoga regularly and make it a part of our life.